sunsided/rust-aligned-allocations/README.md

 # Aligned Allocators

-This repository contains a set of memory allocators meant to be used by .NET P/Invoke to create aligned chunks of memory in an optimal fashion.
+A memory allocator for creating large aligned chunks of memory in an optimal fashion.
+This library is meant to be used standalone or via FFI with the original use case being .NET P/Invoke.

 ## Build